Full Form of RBI – Reserve Bank of India

 The following are the objectives of the Reserve Bank of India:

 - Regulation of the issue of the currency in the economy.
-This is an important objective of the RBI because in case there is no effective regulation of the currency then it can affect the economy of the country in a negative manner.
+It is an important objective of the RBI because if there is no effective regulation of the currency, it can negatively affect the country’s economy.

-- Maintenance of the reserve with the aim of securing the monetary stability, economic growth, and the exchange rate stability in the country.
+- Maintenance of the reserve aims to secure the country’s monetary stability, economic growth, and exchange rate stability.

-- Operating the country’s currency as well as the credit system to its full advantage.
+- Operating the country’s currency and credit system to its full advantage.

-- Remain uninfluenced and free from the politics of the country so that all the decisions could be taken in an unbiased manner.
+- Remain unbiased and free from the country’s politics so they could take all the decisions unbiasedly.

 - Assisting in the planned development process of the economy of the country.

-- Meeting the challenges in the economy by the way of modernization of the monetary policy framework.
+- Meeting the challenges in the economy by way of modernization of the monetary policy framework.